Our Landscape

 Public Engagement

-As part of the process of developing these plans, the River South Esk Catchment Partners would like to welcome members of the local community and other interested parties to engage with the progress of the river restoration project to date, and the plans for the next stage of habitat creation.
+As part of the process of developing these plans, the River South Esk Catchment Partners would like to welcome members of the local community and other interested parties to engage with the proposals for the wetland creation element of the river restoration project.

-We will therefore be holding a drop-in event at Rottal Steading on 6th February 2025, between 3pm and 6pm.
+We will be holding a drop-in Pre-Application Consultation event at Rottal Steading on 20th March 2025, between 3.30pm and 7pm.
 Representatives from each of the member organisations will be there to share information and answer any questions you might have about the proposals.

 Nature restoration isn’t an exact science.
 Rottal is keen to demonstrate what is possible and share its experiences of delivering nature restoration with other land managers and its community.
 Rottal takes its role as a steward of the ground seriously, but also as a pioneering voice in how land management can be approached to deliver positive climate and biodiversity outcomes through adaptive management while still supporting local rural economies as part of a just transition.